nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 * `--output-prefix ""` - specifies the prefix to use on all output files to distinguish multiple primer sets, leave as an empty string if only one primer set is being processed (if used, be sure to include a connecting symbol, e.g. "ITS-").
 Default: ""

-* `--specify-runsheet` - specifies the runsheet to use when multiple runsheets are generated.
+* `--specify-runsheet` - specifies the runsheet to use when multiple runsheets are generated
-   > *Optional argument used in Approach 1 for datasets that have multiple assays for the same amplicon target (e.g. [OSD-249](https://osdr.nasa.gov/bio/repo/data/studies/OSD-249)).*
+   > *Optional parameter used in Approach 1 for datasets that have multiple assays for the same amplicon target (e.g. [OSD-249](https://osdr.nasa.gov/bio/repo/data/studies/OSD-249)).*

 <br>